Law FAQ: Why would I want a revocable living trust?

 Also, because a will can only go into effect after you die, it provides no protection if you become physically or mentally incapacitated.
 So a court could easily take control of your assets before you die – a concern of many elderly people and their families.

 Fortunately, there is a simple and proven alternative to a will – the revocable living trust.
-It avoids probate and lets you keep control of your assets while you are living, even if you become incapacitated, and also after you die.
+It avoids probate and lets you keep control of your assets while you … Read the rest

 Law FAQ: What are the duties of landlords under Tennessee law?